How to stop dust from collecting on your desk

-Here are ways to keep your desk from getting dusty.
+Here are ways to keep your desk dust-free.
 We’ve also included some desk cleaning tips!Find dusting services

 1. Clean your carpet and floors.

 If you have a carpet, having a dusty desk might mean you’re not vacuuming enough.
-Set a schedule – such as once or twice a week – to ensure your carpet’s getting cleaned regularly.
+Set up a schedule – such as once or twice a week – to make sure your carpet’s getting vacuumed regularly.

 Even if you don’t have carpets, your floors still need to be cleaned.
 Mop and sweep your floor to avoid dust particles settling on your desk.